Caring for the whole child — so a hurting kid can truly thrive.

 Loved by God

-You can't force a child to heal.
+You can’t force a child to heal.
+You can create the conditions where healing happens.

 A gardener can’t pry a seed open.
 But she can give it soil, water, light, and protection — and the seed does what seeds were made to do.
 Caring for children who’ve been through hard things works the same way.